Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Experiment

 We examine whether a trade-off exists where adversarially-trained models are robust to high-frequency perturbations but highly vulnerable to low-frequency perturbations.
 This examination is motivated by the existence of the same trade-off as found in CNN-based image classification~\cite{yin2019fourier,chan2022how}.
 The trade-off is evaluated by adding low- or high-frequency Gaussian noise, as described in Section~\ref{subsec: DFT_GFT}, to the clean data that both models correctly classify.
 The norm of the Gaussian noise is adjusted such that the accuracy of either the standard-trained model or the adversarially-trained model is approximately 80\%.
 This adjustment is required for a fair comparison because the appropriate norm differs between the four features.
 These norms are listed in Table~\ref{tab:scaled_norm1} and denoted as scaled norms.
 In the following experiments, we use the ST-GCN because there is no significant difference in the frequency characteristics of the two architectures.

 First, we evaluate the accuracies of the standard-trained model (blue) and the adversarially-trained model (red), as shown in Fig.~\ref{fig:gauss_norm}, for changes in the Gaussian noise norm while maintaining a fixed bandwidth of 2.
 The norm is changed at 20\%, 40\%, 60\%, 80\%, and 100\% of the scaled norm.
 The top two and bottom two rows in Fig.~\ref{fig:gauss_norm} show the accuracies when perturbed with spatially or temporally filtered Gaussian noises, respectively.
 In all cases, the adversarially-trained model (red) is more robust than the standard-trained model (blue).

 Next, we evaluate the accuracies of the two models upon changing the Gaussian noise bandwidth while keeping the norm fixed at the scaled norm.
 The results are shown in Fig.~\ref{fig:gauss_bandwidth} and indicate that the adversarially-trained model (red) is also more robust than the standard model.
 Finally, we evaluate the accuracies for changes in the spatially and temporally filtered Gaussian noise norm while keeping the norm fixed.
 Table~\ref{tab:scaled_norm2} lists the scaled norm for the experiment, and Fig.~~\ref{fig:gauss_spatial_temporal} also proves that the adversarially-trained model (red) is again more robust.

 In summary, these results indicate that GCN-based skeletal action recognition does not suffer from the same robustness trade-offs as CNNs.
-Therefore, adversarial training improves the GCNs robustness to both low- and high-frequency perturbations, i.e., without sacrificing robustness in the low-frequency domain.
+In some exceptions, the accuracy of the adversarially-trained and standard-trained models are comparable, e.g., the bone motion feature labeled "Temporal Low" in Fig.~\ref{fig:gauss_norm}.
+These results arise because the robustness of the two GCNs does not differ significantly within that frequency band, as evident from the corresponding frequency band of the Fourier heatmap in Fig.~\ref{fig:heatmap}.
+Except for such frequency bands, adversarial training can improve the GCNs robustness to both low- and high-frequency perturbations, i.e., without sacrificing robustness in the low-frequency domain.